bgmerrell/vkerndev/README.md

 * Install some additional packages for development and X11 forwarding over SSH
 * Automatically enable dhcp, ssh, and automatic login
 * Run the VM using qemu with KVM full virtualization.
-The Linux kernel and headers are mounted from specified locations (in run_vm.sh) on the host machine.
+The Linux kernel and headers are mounted from specified locations (in run_vm.py) on the host machine.
 This allows users to develop and/or build kernels on their host machine and quickly run them in a minimal VM.